Skip to main content

 To comprehend how these rules function together, one must first appreciate their distinct roles.
 They are two separate sets of laws with different primary objectives, yet they converge in the context of employer-sponsored wellness initiatives.
 Their integration is essential for creating programs that are both effective and equitable.

 HIPAA’s contribution is centered on nondiscrimination within group health plans.
 It prevents plans from charging individuals different premiums based on a health factor.
-However, it carves out a specific exception for wellness programs, allowing for if the program adheres to certain criteria.
+However, it carves out a specific exception for wellness programs, allowing for financial incentives if the program adheres to certain criteria.
 This is where the well-known incentive limits originate.
 The rules differentiate between two primary categories of wellness programs, and this distinction is central to understanding the application of the law.

 The ADA, conversely, focuses on protecting individuals with disabilities from discrimination in all aspects of employment, including health benefits.
 Its main concern is that a wellness program involving medical questions or examinations must be truly voluntary.